Frique/CSS-Styled-Select/README.md

 Functionality and style are separated in the CSS to allow for easy customization (colors, sizing etc.).

+## SVG
+The arrow is a homemade SVG file of 2 triangles (see attached .svg file), minified through https://jakearchibald.github.io/svgomg/ and encoded via http://dopiaza.org/tools/datauri/index.php to make it work in IE9+ and Firefox.
+Base64 encoding would work fine but it makes the snippet a bit longer.
+To change the arrow's color, change the #ddd in the SVG file to your preferred color and re-encode it before pasting it into your CSS.

 ## Browser support
 * IE9+ (untested)